 Cashmere absorbs and releases water vapor as humidity rises and falls, which is why it works so well as a natural insulator.
 According to experts, cashmere will keep you warm 8 (!) times better than ordinary wool.

 What’s the difference between pashmina and cashmere?

 Karl Spilhaus, the president of Boston’s Cashmere and Camel Hair Manufacturers Institute said “Pashmina is just cashmere … there’s no difference between the two.
 The Pashmina is simply the Indian word for cashmere”.
 The popularity of products marketed as pashmina has increased in recent years, yet most consumers aren't sure what pashmina is.
-That's not surprising, as pashmina is not a labelling term recognized by the Wool Act and Rules.
+That's not surprising, as pashmina is not a labelling term recognised by the Wool Act and Rules.
 Experts tell the Federal Trade Commission (FTC) there is no pashmina fibre that is separate and distinct from the cashmere fibre.

 Some manufacturers use the term pashmina to describe an ultra-fine cashmere fibre; others use it to describe a blend of cashmere and silk.
 The FTC encourages manufacturers and sellers of products described as pashmina to use a hang-tag or other mechanism to explain to consumers what they mean by the term.

 The fibre content of a shawl, scarf or other item marketed as pashmina must be accurately disclosed.
 For example, a blend of cashmere and silk might be labelled 50% Cashmere, 50% Silk, or 70% Cashmere, 30% Silk, depending upon the actual cashmere and silk content.
 If the item contains only cashmere, it should be labelled 100% Cashmere or All Cashmere.
 The label cannot say 100% Pashmina, because pashmina is not a fibre recognised by the Wool Act or regulations